• How Long Does It Take To Remove A Trustee?

 Watch this video to learn more about reducing estate taxes.
 Although federal estate tax only kicks in for a small portion of estates, states frequently have their own taxes that apply to smaller inheritances.
 Income taxes are also a factor in estate planning if you plan to pass tax-deferred accounts to your heirs.
 You can minimize these taxes by trying to spend as much as you can out of tax-deferred accounts while you are alive.

-• Charitable Giving Through Living Trust
+• Benefits of Charitable Giving Through a Living Trust

 Before and After Death in Tracy, CA